 The plan has a few layers.

-First things first: I’m killing debt.
-That’s the immediate priority - before investing, before property, before anything else.
-Every swing I do chips away at it.
-It’s not glamorous but it’s the foundation everything else sits on.
+First: killing debt.
+That’s the immediate priority, before investing, before property, before anything else.
+Every swing chips away at it.
+Not glamorous, but it’s the foundation everything else sits on.

 Once the debt is gone, the next step is property.
-My goal is to build a portfolio of apartments and investment properties across Australia and New Zealand - assets I can eventually place in trust for my children.
+A portfolio of apartments and investment properties across Australia and New Zealand, assets I can eventually place in trust for my children.
 Something that outlasts me.
-Something that means they start from a better position than I did.

-Alongside that, I’m building this site and exploring other income streams - merch, content, whatever makes sense as I go.
+Alongside that, I’m building this site and exploring other income streams as I go.
 The long-term picture is enough passive income that I don’t have to work.
-Not necessarily to stop - but to have the choice.
+Not necessarily to stop, but to have the choice.

 What you’ll find here

-Honest writing about FIFO life, personal finance from a working-class perspective, and the practical stuff nobody explains properly - rosters, tax, managing money when it comes in big lump sums, keeping your head straight when you’re a long way from home and the people you love.
+Honest writing about FIFO life, personal finance from a working-class perspective, and the practical stuff nobody explains properly.
+Rosters, tax, managing money when it comes in big lump sums, keeping your head straight when you’re a long way from home.

-If that resonates - if you’re older, starting late, carrying debt, and wondering if it’s still possible to build something - this site is for you as much as it is for me.
+If you’re older, starting late, carrying debt, and wondering if it’s still possible to build something, this site is for you as much as it is for me.

 It’s not too late.
 But we can’t waste time either.